 And something that we often neglect to remember is that when we sin, we not only affect others, but we affect ourselves.
 Every negative thought you think is reprogramming your brain.
 Every sin you do causes you to become more and more immune to the danger of it.

 The more and more you do something, the easier it gets - and that's not only for things like sports and talents.
-Serious things like sinning, vaping, and things like that get easier and easier as you do it more and more.
+Serious things like lying, cheating, taking drugs, sinning in general, and things like that get easier and easier as you do it more and more.
 Soon you lose the reality of what you're doing, because you've been doing it for so long and have ignored it.
 It's like those who live on farms.
 Their brains no longer sends them signals about the smells of the animals because they've been around it so long.
 In a similar way, your conscience changes from a healthy, high-active one to a sick or dead, inactive conscience, the more you do the same sin over and over.

 If I'm honest, maybe a few years ago I had a healthy conscience.
 I couldn't lie, disobey, or be unkind without my conscience yelling at me constantly for months at a time.
 However, as I got older, I started ignoring it more, until I'd attained a sickly conscience.
 When I disobey, the alarm is quieter and less persistent, cuz I've ignored it for some time.
 I also don't hear the Holy Spirit as much as I used to, even compared to earlier this year, because I haven't been listening.
 This morning, I gradually covered my ears less and less as the alarms blared repeatedly.
 The alarm hadn't gotten softer, but I was hearing it less.
 Similarly, I wouldn't say that the Holy Spirit is talking to me less, but rather that I'm not listening.
 He's always talking, but I've gotten used to ignoring the sound of His beautifully still, quiet voice.